Sri Sarma

-Sridevi Sarma (born 1972) is an American biomedical and electrical engineer known for her work in applying control theory to improve therapies for neurological disorders such as Parkinson's disease and epilepsy.
+Sridevi Sarma (born 1972) is an American biomedical engineer known for her work in applying control theory to improve therapies for neurological disorders such as Parkinson's disease and epilepsy.
 She is vice dean for graduate education of the Johns Hopkins University Whiting School of Engineering, associate director of the Johns Hopkins Institute for Computational Medicine, and an associate professor in the Johns Hopkins Department of Biomedical Engineering.

 Early life and education

-Sarma did her undergraduate studies at Cornell University where she received a BS in Electrical Engineering in 1994.
-She received her SM and PhD degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 1997 and 2006.
-From 2000-2003 she took a leave of absence to start a data analytics company.
-She was a postdoctoral fellow in the MIT Department of Brain and Cognitive Science from 2006-2009.
+Sarma undertook her undergraduate studies at Cornell University where she received a BS in electrical engineering in 1994.
+She received her SM and PhD degrees in electrical engineering and computer science from the Massachusetts Institute of Technology in 1997 and 2006.
+From 2000 to 2003 she took a leave of absence to start a data analytics company.
+She was a postdoctoral fellow in the MIT Department of Brain and Cognitive Science from 2006 to 2009.

-Work
+While pursuing her PhD in electrical engineering and computer science, Sarma took a course on neural systems.
+During this time, she conducted a three-day case study on her aunt, who had early-onset Parkinson’s disease, as part of a class project.
+She recalled the experience to profoundly affect her, as she observed the impact of Parkinson’s on both her aunt and caretaking uncle.
+The exposure significantly influenced Sarma's interest in the application of control theory to treatments for neurological disorders.

+Research

 Sarma joined the Johns Hopkins Department of Biomedical Engineering as a professor in 2009.
 She was appointed as associate director of the Johns Hopkins Institute for Computational Medicine in 2017, and vice dean of graduate education for the JHU Whiting School of Engineering in 2019.
 She is best known for her research combining learning theory and control systems with neuroscience to create translational work aimed at improving therapies for neurological disorders, including Parkinson's disease (PD) and epilepsy.

-Sarma has conducted research using control theoretic tools that provided an explanation of how deep brain stimulation (DBS) therapy works for PD.
+Parkinson's Disease

+Sarma’s early work focused on improving therapies for PD, primarily studying the effects of deep brain stimulation (DBS) therapy as a method of PD treatment.
+DBS is a rapidly growing treatment used for Parkinson’s disease, but is limited by a single signal type, a single stimulus location, and power efficiency.
+Sarma’s research team developed the first computational model of the motor network under PD conditions.
+DBS was previously thought to block abnormal activity seen in PD with continuous, high-frequency signals.
+Sarma’s research team discovered that, contrary to this prevailing belief, high-frequency DBS restores pathological network dynamics in the brain.